How do I get ING's additional Savings Maximiser variable rate?

 No. Everyday round up only applies to card purchases and is not available for ATM withdrawals.

-What is the withdrawal limit for international ATMs?
+What is the withdrawal limit for ATMs?

 What is a Dormant Account?